Dakotas: History

 The end of the war did not solve the conflicts between Native Americans and the Americans.
 Fighting would continue, for example along the Bozeman Trail, until the Treaty of Fort Laramie in 1868.
 The treaty established the Great Sioux Reservation and "designated the Black Hills as 'unceded Indian Territory' for the exclusive use of native peoples."
-The subsequent discovery of gold in the Black Hills in 1874 by George Armstrong Custer's Black Hills Expedition, would cause a gold rush and the US to violate the treaty.
+The subsequent discovery of gold in the Black Hills in 1874 by George Armstrong Custer's Black Hills Expedition, would cause a gold rush and the U.S. to violate the treaty.
 The Indian Appropriations Act of 1876 went into effect on August 15, 1876.
 This was referred to as "sell or starve" by the Native Americans and led to the Great Sioux War of 1876.
-The conflict between the Sioux and miners and the US forces backing them would culminate in the Battle of the Little Bighorn, also known as "Custer's Last Stand", the most significant battle of the war.
+The conflict between the Sioux and miners and the U.S. forces backing them would culminate in the Battle of the Little Bighorn, also known as "Custer's Last Stand", the most significant battle of the war.
 Despite being a Sioux victory, Battle of the Little Bighorn preceded the Agreement of 1877 which took away the Black Hills and forced Native Americans onto reservations (see Black Hills land claim) and left the Sioux with little means to address their grievances.

-Before he left office, President Cleveland signed a bill on February 22, 1889 halving the Dakota Territory along their modern borders.
-This bill was ratified by Congress, and President Harrison eventually signed the paper work create the US states of North Dakota and South Dakota on November 2, 1889, deliberately signing such that it was unknown which was officially created first.
+Before he left office, President Cleveland signed a bill on February 22, 1889, splitting the Dakota Territory along the modern borders.
+This bill was ratified by Congress, and President Harrison signed the paper work to create the US states of North Dakota and South Dakota on November 2, 1889, deliberately signing such that it was unknown which was officially created first.

 The debate over the land within the Dakotas, specifically the Black Hills, is unsettled.
 The Sioux in 1920 began a legal battle over their ancestral lands within the US system of justice.
 Sixty years later, the US Supreme Court upheld in 1980's United States v.
 Sioux Nation of Indians case that tribal land was illegally taken from the Sioux and ruled they deserved financial compensation.
-The Sioux Nation has refused the offer because the land was "never for sale" and wants the land back.
+The Sioux Nation has refused the offer because the land was "never for sale".

-Overview
+Geography

-The two states combined have a population of 1,670,324, slightly less than Idaho, ranking at 39th place.
 The Dakotas have a total area of 147,878 square miles (383,177 square kilometers), which would rank 4th among U.S. states, right before Montana.
-The two states also have a population density of 9.8 per sq. mi (3.8 per km2).

 The Dakotas are within the Midwestern United States, with the western portion in the High Plains.
-The PBS miniseries New Perspectives on the West noted historically important areas within the Dakotas, including the Black Hills, the town of Deadwood, Fort Buford, Standing Rock Reservation and Wounded Knee.
+The PBS miniseries New Perspectives on the West noted historically important areas within the Dakotas, including the Black Hills, the town of Deadwood, Fort Buford, Standing Rock Sioux Reservation and Wounded Knee.
 The Upper Missouri River and the Upper Missouri River Valley are important geological features in the area, as well.